Jean-Bernard Caron: Research and career

 Caron is currently the curator of invertebrate palaeontology at the Royal Ontario Museum.
 He held the position of associate chair of invertebrate palaeontology from 2006 to 2010.

 His collaborative research program focuses mainly on the taphonomy, ecology, phylogeny, and biodiversity of Burgess Shale animals.
 The study material for his work comes mainly from the Royal Ontario Museum collections, the world's largest repository of Burgess Shale material, with over 150,000 specimens.
 Caron's work includes the description of new invertebrate species (Herpetogaster, Orthrozanclus, Siphusauctum, Yawunik, and Surusicaris) as well as poorly known invertebrate species (Hurdia and Spartobranchus), and has also involved the redescription of Pikaia, a primitive chordate, and Metaspriggina, a primitive fish.
 Several animals–Odontogriphus, Wiwaxia, Nectocaris, and Hallucigenia–had previously been regarded as new phyla by Stephen Jay Gould, but have now been reinterpreted as primitive members of known animal groups (stem groups).
 Caron leads regular fieldwork activities in the Canadian Rockies and discovered an important new Burgess Shale site near Marble Canyon in Kootenay National Park in 2012.

 In 2010, Caron received the Pikaia Award for outstanding contributions to Canadian research from the Palaeontology Division of the Geological Association of Canada.

 Caron also engages in outreach about the Burgess Shale.
-Notably, he spearheaded the production of the Virtual Museum of Canada's Burgess Shale site with Parks Canada, which won the Golden Trilobite Award from the Palaeontological Association and the Award of Excellence in Publications from the Ontario Museum Association.
+Notably, he spearheaded the production of the Virtual Museum of Canada's Burgess Shale site with Parks Canada, which won the Golden Trilobite Award from the Palaeontological Association and the from the Ontario Museum Association.